animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 However, a Turing-equivalent grammar assumes someone defining the "word" of the grammar.
 Why would it be "this" universe instead of some other Turing-equivalent universe?

 The universe as representation however is not the universe as matter.
 Representation, while convincing, has no qualia.
 It makes no sense why/how these nothings and their somehow-distinguishable equivalents, as they chain together through the inner-worlds of deduction, actually bring rise to sensation and reality.
-We have a theoretical model, capable of representing the universe, but not an insight as to why the universe *matters* beyond just numerical nothings.
+We have a theoretical model, capable of representing the universe by the known laws of physics.
+But not an insight as to why the universe *matters* beyond just numerical nothings.

 That is why qualia is essential.
 Not just to human consciousness, but to the basis of physics. "qualia" — whatever it is — says "this is real."